GuosXin/react-sync-state-hook/README.md

 ## Introduce

-State Hook, which can use synchronous operations in React, allow you to get the next state, so that you no longer have to worry about complex state data flow problems.
+React-ync-state-hook, which can use synchronous operations in React, allow you to get the next state, so that you no longer have to worry about complex state data flow problems.

 ## Compatibility